8 1 815

 Rich in Vitamin C

 Vitamin C plays a role in strengthening and boosting the immune system.
-During sicknesses, infections or even during times of stress, our cells’ storage of vitamin C rapidly depletes (x).
+During sickness, infections or even during times of stress, our cells’ storage of vitamin C rapidly depletes (x).
 Making sure the body gets enough vitamin C is important for the immune system because white blood cells — specifically phagocytes and T cells — use vitamin C to help combat infections.
 This is one reason why health professionals recommend supplementing with vitamin C when you’re under the weather (x).

 Vitamin C is also vitally important in another way; it supports energy production.
 Also known as ascorbic acid or citric acid, vitamin C helps cells produce a molecule called adenosine triphosphate (ATP for short).
 ATP is what fuels each and every cell in the body and serves as your body’s energy source.
 Without an adequate supply of vitamin C, the energy-making process slows or stops (x).
 Even one blood orange provides most of the recommended amount of vitamin C for most people (x).